smith-scram-lab/Scram-Flexiv/readme.md

 #### Activate RDK server.
 Follow this [guide](https://rdk.flexiv.com/manual/activate_rdk_server.html) Because this is a robot-side setting rather than a user side setting.
+I set remote mode to Standard RDK mode.
+It seems like we don't have a licensed 'teleoperation' mode which supports real time.

+### Enter Remote Moded
+Power off the robot, do not power on yet

+Toggle the Auto/Manual Slide Switch on the motion bar to the upper position(the Auto position)

+Power on the Robot.

+IF successful, on the Tablet you can see Mode: Auto(Remote)

+### Establish Connection
+>>>Work in Progress, come back later~<<<
 -----------------------------------------------------------